lahoffm/aclu-bail-reform/README.md

 **Webscraping, ETL and visualization of Georgia county jail statistics.**

 ## Update
 This project is no longer under active development.
-[Email the organizer](mailto:lahoffm@gmail.com?Subject=Access%20ACLU%20bail20%reform%20data) to get access to our raw data for research or activism.
+[Email the organizer](mailto:lahoffm@gmail.com?Subject=Access%20ACLU%20bail%20reform%20data) to access our raw data for research or activism.

 ## Project Results